cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/57/CumulativeMedicationDuration-1.0.001.md

-Calculates Medication Period for a given Medication, Dispensed */ define function MedicationDispensedPeriod(Dispense "Medication, Dispensed"): if Global.HasEnd(Dispense.relevantPeriod) then
+Calculates Medication Period for a given Medication, Dispensed */ define function MedicationDispensedPeriod(Dispense "Medication, Dispensed"): if Dispense.relevantPeriod.low is null and Dispense.authorDatetime is null then
+    null
+  else if Dispense.relevantPeriod.high is not null then
-    Interval[Coalesce(start of Dispense.relevantPeriod, Dispense.authorDatetime), end of Dispense.relevantPeriod]
+    Interval[Coalesce(Dispense.relevantPeriod.low, Dispense.authorDatetime), end of Dispense.relevantPeriod]
   else
     (
       Coalesce(